sciabarra/AgileSites/README.md

 # Developing for Oracle  WebCenter Sites ?

-If you ever developed with Fatwire or Sites, you may have found it  is not very developer friendly and have a wish list.
+If you ever developed with Fatwire or Sites, you may think (as many does) itis not very developer friendly/ So as a developer you may  have a wish list.
 I had a wish list too, and this is my own.
 If your wish list has similar items to my own, you may be interested in this project.

-# Do you want
+So, do you want:

 ## Use a __real__ [MVC pattern](/doc/Features.md#MVC)